Colorado Elopement Guide (2024)

 Winter Elopements (November-March)

-If you are skiing fanatics, you may want to plan a winter Colorado elopement, when the mountains are blanketed in snow and ski resort areas are in full swing.
-In recent years, snow has been late to hit much of the state, not arriving until mid December rather than November.
+If you are skiing fanatics (or just like the snow), you may want to plan a winter Colorado elopement, when the mountains are blanketed in snow and ski season is in full swing.
+In recent years, snow has been late to hit much of the state, not arriving until mid-December rather than November.
 That being said, if you’re planning on heading to Colorado in November you should pack with snow in mind.
 Some off-road adventures may still be accessible, but don’t plan on it.

 Winter Colorado Elopement Packing List: